LunaticInAHat/liboodle/README.md

 ### Peek ###

-The `Peek' operation allows callers to examine the value that is present in the shift register, without necessarily modifying its contents.
+The `Peek` operation allows callers to examine the value that is present in the shift register, without necessarily modifying its contents.
 This operation requires a parameter from its caller: A specification of the fixed-point representation of "1.0" (`f`).
 With this parameter in hand, the operation is as follows:

 ```